 The men followed her and held her up just as she was leaving the bank, telling her that if she didn’t give them her money and her personal belongings, including her cellphone, they would take her child.
 Her attackers continued to pursue her and her son with threats, but when she went to the police to get help, they were unresponsive, the couple believes, because of Norma’s limited ability to explain what happened in Spanish.

 After that, she felt she could no longer leave her home without risking her son’s safety — or even his or her own life.
 Like thousands of other Guatemalan families facing similar violence, she decided to leave, setting off with her son in April.

-Shortly after crossing the US border in May, she was detained with her son by US Customs and Border Patrol (CBP) agents and moved to a processing jail with him.
+Shortly after crossing the U.S. border in May, she was detained with her son by U.S. Customs and Border Protection (CBP) agents and moved to a processing jail with him.
 She explained that they suffered terrible conditions, including being put together into a freezing “ice box” room without blankets before being moved into separate cells the next day, where she could hear him crying before authorities told her he would be sent to a separate detention shelter for children.

 There, she said, she was finally able to call Daniel, but remained in the dark about the whereabouts of her son.
 She would continue to be dazed and confused for over a month about exactly what was happening to her and her son, and especially the complexities of her own legal asylum process.

 As Daniel explained, Norma tried to communicate with both CBP and Immigration and Customs Enforcement (ICE) agents throughout this time in Spanish, but “the problem is she speaks very basic Spanish, and she speaks very slowly, thinking about every word.
 She doesn’t speak Spanish very well,” he said.